HelenLangers/CC_Visited_Countries_App/README.md

 - [ ] Currently, you can add one country multiple times to your 'visited' list.
 I'd like to make this so you can only add one country once.
 - [ ] In it's current version, the Leaflet map (which is designed to appear when selecting a country) does not recenter when the selected country changes.
 I've hidden that component for now.
 If you want to make use of it, simply uncomment the Mapping element under CountryItem.js
 - [ ] Whilst the Leaflet map is hidden, I made an attempt at using the MapChart to show the selected country and it's info.
 I'd like this to work more than the Leaflet map in the long term.
 - [ ] The Map Chart is clickable and will change the selected country BUT only if the clicked country is in the same continent as the previously selected country.
-This needs fixing and will likely require the removal of the continent dropdown and only hit the API via their 'viewall' JSON.
+This needs fixing and will likely require the removal of the continent dropdown and only hit the API via their 'view-all' JSON.
+- [ ] Once these main features are working, I want to make this a much more responsive app to work better on mobile.
+I also need to improve my understanding and execution of accessibility in React and implement it here.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>